 While only one application fee is due each year, a separate application is required for each program that an artist would like to feature in the Artists in Schools Directory.

-It is recommended applicants spend time looking at the current Artists in Schools directory before submitting an application as the questions in the application itself relate directly to the items included on a directory page.
+It is recommended applicants spend time looking through the current Artists in Schools Directory before submitting an application as the questions in the application itself relate directly to the items included on a directory page.
 When a program is accepted, the text provided in the application is used to build a new directory page for that program exactly as provided.

 After reviewing pages in the current directory.
 Use the following step by step guide to complete and submit your application:

-2. Review questions, compose answers and provide all required materials.
+2. Review questions, compose answers and upload all required materials.